TheOdinProject/top-meta/Moderation_Matrix.md

 ## 5 Zaps (SEVERE WARNING)
 High severity violations such as:
-- Posting about any illegal activities, such as facilitating piracy
+- Posting about any illegal activities
 - Publicly arguing about receiving moderation activity after being asked to take it to ModMail/discuss privately
 - Excessive toxicity (targeted harassment, inciting drama, aggressively arguing purposefully, etc.)